Rs 5.25 lakh crore allocated for defence budget | Law-Order

 - India

-The defence budget was on Tuesday increased to Rs 5.25 lakh crore for 2022-23 from last year's allocation of Rs 4.78 lakh crore with a major push on procurement of weapons and military platforms from domestic players as well as to involve them in defence research and development.
+The defence budget was on Tuesday increased to Rs 5.25 lakh crore for 2022-23 in a modest hike from last year's allocation of Rs 4.78 lakh crore with a major push on procurement of military hardware from domestic industry to cut imports amid the lingering border standoff in eastern Ladakh.

+In another announcement, she said an independent nodal umbrella body will be set up for private players to meet their requirement for testing and new technologies and to get certification and indicated the government's resolve to develop remote villages along the northern borders.

-The overall defence budget of 5,25,166 crore including Rs 1,19,696 crore for defence pensions is an increase of 9.8 per cent compared to last year's total outlay.
+The defence budget of 5,25,166 crore including Rs 1,19,696 crore for defence pensions is an increase of 9.8 per cent compared to last year's total budgetary outlay.
+The overall allocation comes to around 2 per cent of the projected GDP for 2022-23.
 The defence budget excluding the pension component stands at Rs 4,05,470 crore.

-In the defence budget, Sitharaman allocated Rs 1,52,369 crore for capital expenditure in 2022-23 that includes purchasing new weapons, aircraft, warships and other military hardware.
+In the defence budget, Sitharaman allocated Rs 1,52,369 crore for capital expenditure that includes purchasing new weapons, aircraft, warships and other military hardware.
+Laxman Kumar Behera, Associate Professor at Special Centre for National Security Studies at the Jawaharlal Nehru University, said the increase in the allocation has been ''significant'' considering the impact of the coronavirus pandemic on the Indian economy.
 The capital outlay is an increase of around 10 per cent compared to the revised estimate of Rs 1,38,850 crore for 2021-22.
 The figure at the budget estimate stage was Rs 1,35,060 crore.

 According to the budget documents, an allocation of Rs 2,33,000 crore has been made for revenue expenditure that includes expenses on payment of salaries and maintenance of establishments.